This article was originally published on 24/02/2020 and was reviewed and updated accordingly on the above date.

 Risk: preventable damage

-If your property is unoccupied, you need to get the insurance provider’s written agreement for full cover to continue.
+Your insurer will determine if they are willing to provide cover, under what terms and conditions, at what premium, and for how long.
 A vacant property can require either an endorsement or a separate policy, depending on the insurance company, and some will not insure vacant homes at all.

-For insurers that will take on the risk, coverage limits and premium costs for unoccupied and vacant homes vary, based on how long the home will be empty and the steps the owner takes to protect the property, such as installing smoke detectors and alarm systems.
+For insurers willing to take on the risk, coverage limits and premium costs for unoccupied and vacant homes vary, based on how long the home will be empty and the steps the owner takes to protect the property, such as installing smoke detectors and alarm systems.
 In most instances, if the insurer agrees to extend cover, the policy will only cover standard perils such as fire and wind, but not perils such as water damage due to burst pipes, glass breakage or vandalism.
-They may also impose additional exclusions and restrictions on the policy, for example, it may be a requirement to ensure the premises is kept in a ‘lived-in’ state or that it is inspected frequently.
-You’ll find that applicable excesses will usually increase when the premises are unoccupied too.
+They may also impose additional exclusions and restrictions on the policy, for example, it may be a requirement to ensure the premises is kept in a ‘lived-in’ state, or that it is inspected frequently.
+You’ll find that excesses will usually increase when the premises are unoccupied too.

 *While we have taken care to ensure the information above is true and correct at the time of publication, changes in circumstances and legislation after the displayed date may impact the accuracy of this article.
 If you need us we are there, contact 1800 661 662 if you have any questions.